Tooth decay in toddlers is expected due to the sugar most children consume and poor oral hygiene.

 Decay results from plaque, a translucent film of bacteria mixed with sugar that covers your teeth and causes deterioration.

 If left untreated, there is a possibility that teeth will chip, crack, loosen, and even dislodge.
 This is why it is essential to recognize the causes and symptoms of rotting teeth and treat them.

 Symptoms of Tooth Decay in Toddlers

-It is difficult to detect tooth decay, especially in its early stages, as certain cavities can sometimes unnoticed.
-Therefore, the best way to keep on top of good oral health is to visit your dentist at least once every six months.
+It is difficult to detect tooth decay, especially in its early stages, as certain cavities can sometimes go unnoticed.
+Therefore, the best way to maintain good oral health is to visit your dentist at least once every six months.

 There are several symptoms connected to tooth decay, such as:

 - Inflammation of the gums surrounding the affected tooth

 - Sensitivity when exposed to hot or cold food or drinks

 - Spots on the tooth that are white, black, or brown

 If your child cannot convey the problem, ask to check inside their mouth and look for any signs or make a dental appointment as soon as possible.